I sew the casual sweatshirt from the brand Les Beaux Gosses

-When my husband asked me to sew him a sweatshirt for his wardrobe, I thought it was the opportunity to test the casual pattern from the men's pattern brand Les Beaux Gosses.
+When my husband asked me to sew him a sweatshirt for his wardrobe, I thought it was the perfect opportunity to test the casual style pattern from the men's pattern brand Les Beaux Gosses

 I had already made with this brand the irresistible bomber jacket and the gentleman coat with great pleasure and success for these pieces (my husband's friends ask me for their version... which I will sew when my day has 36 hours 😂... anyway)... so why not make and test the sweatshirt from this brand?
 It must be said that the patterns from Les Beaux Gosses are designed by men for men and always with a touch of elegance and originality.
-Olivier and David (former contestants of the show Cousu main) offer us great trendy models... so hop, it was on...
-I took the pattern from the shop, and I got to work to fulfill my lover's wish...
+Olivier and David (former contestants of the show Cousu main) offer us great trendy models... so off we went...
+I took the pattern from the shop, and I got to work to fulfill my partner's wish...

 The pattern

-- Version "A" is a rather fitted crew neck sweater.
+• Version "A" is a fitted crew neck sweater.

 S: 38 - 95 - 84 - 98